Who wrote the work Nikita's childhood. What was Nikita like in the story of Nikita's childhood? Organization of cognitive activity

 ARKADY IVANOVICH

-The man with the red beard - Nikitin's teacher, Arkady Ivanovich, got wind of everything in the evening and purposely got up early.
-This Arkady Ivanovich was an amazingly quick and cunning man.
-He went into Nikita's room, laughing, stopped at the window, breathed on the glass and, when it became transparent, adjusted his glasses and looked out into the courtyard.
+The man with the red beard, Nikitin’s teacher, Arkady Ivanovich, got wind of everything in the evening and purposely got up early.
+This Arkady Ivanovich was an amazingly efficient and cunning man.
+He entered Nikita's room, laughing, stopped at the window, breathed on the glass, and when it became transparent, he adjusted his glasses and looked out at the yard.

-Nikita said nothing and frowned.
-I had to get dressed and brush my teeth, and wash not only my face, but my ears and even my neck.
-After that Arkady Ivanovich hugged Nikita by the shoulders and led him into the dining room.
-Mother in a warm gray dress was sitting at the table at the samovar.
+Nikita remained silent and frowned.
+I had to get dressed and brush my teeth, and wash not only my face, but also my ears and even my neck.
+After that, Arkady Ivanovich put his arm around Nikita’s shoulders and led him to the dining room.
+Mother sat at the table at the samovar in a warm gray dress.
 She took Nikita by the face, looked into his eyes with clear eyes and kissed him.

 Did you sleep well, Nikita?

-Then she held out her hand to Arkady Ivanovich and asked kindly:
+Then she extended her hand to Arkady Ivanovich and asked affectionately:

-Arkady Ivanovich was an unbearable person: he always had fun, always winked, never spoke directly, but in such a way that his heart ached.
-For example, my mother seems to have asked clearly: "How did you sleep?"
-He replied: “I slept well,” which means that you need to understand: “But Nikita wanted to get away from tea and classes to the river, but Nikita yesterday, instead of a German translation, sat for two hours at Pakhom’s workbench”.
+Arkady Ivanovich was an unbearable person: he always had fun, always winked, never spoke directly, but in such a way that his heart skipped a beat.
+For example, my mother seems to have clearly asked: “How did you sleep?”
+He replied: “I slept well,” which means this needs to be understood: “But Nikita wanted to escape to the river from tea and studies, but yesterday Nikita, instead of translating German, sat for two hours at Pakhom’s workbench.”

-Arkady Ivanovich never complained, it's true, but Nikita had to keep his ears open all the time.
+Arkady Ivanovich never complained, that’s true, but Nikita had to keep his ear to the ground all the time.

-At tea, mother said that at night there was a great frost, the water in a tub was frozen in the entryway, and when they went for a walk, Nikita needed to put on a hood.
+Over tea, mother said that it had been very frosty at night, the water in the tub in the entryway had frozen, and when they went for a walk, Nikita needed to put on a cap.

-I ask you to put on a hood.
+I ask you to put on your hood.

-It hurts and strangles my cheeks, I, mom, will have a worse cold in my head.
+My cheeks are stinging and suffocating, I, mother, will catch a worse cold in my head.

 Mother silently looked at Arkady Ivanovich, at Nikita, her voice trembled:

-In a large empty and white room, where a map of two hemispheres hung on the wall, Nikita sat down at the table, covered in ink blots and painted faces.
-Arkady Ivanovich opened his problem book.
+In a large empty and white room, where a map of the two hemispheres hung on the wall, Nikita sat down at the table, covered in ink stains and drawn faces.
+Arkady Ivanovich opened the problem book.

-“The merchant sold several arshins of blue cloth for 3 rubles 64 kopecks for an arshin and black cloth ..." - Nikita read.
-And now, as always, this merchant from the book of problems introduced himself to him.
-He was in a long, dusty frock coat, with a dull yellow face, all dull and flat, dry.
-His shop was as dark as a crack; on a dusty flat shelf were two pieces of cloth; the merchant stretched out his skinny hands to them, removed pieces from the shelf and looked with dull, lifeless eyes at Nikita.
+“The merchant sold several arshins of blue cloth at 3 rubles 64 kopecks per arshin and black cloth...”
+Nikita read.
+And now, as always, this merchant from the problem book introduced himself to him.
+He was in a long, dusty frock coat, with a yellow, sad face, all dull and flat, withered.
+His shop was as dark as a crack; on a dusty flat shelf lay two pieces of cloth; the merchant stretched out his skinny hands to them, took pieces from the shelf and looked at Nikita with dull, lifeless eyes.

-Well, what do you think, Nikita? - asked Arkady Ivanovich.
-“The merchant sold eighteen yards in total.
-How much blue cloth was sold and how much black?
+Well, what do you think, Nikita? - asked Arkady Ivanovich. - In total, the merchant sold eighteen arshins.
+How much blue cloth was sold and how much black cloth?

-Nikita grimaced, the merchant was completely flattened, both pieces of cloth entered the wall, wrapped in dust ...
+Nikita wrinkled his face, the merchant completely flattened himself, both pieces of cloth entered the wall and were covered in dust...

-Arkady Ivanovich said: "Ai-ai!" - and began to explain, quickly wrote the numbers in pencil, multiplied them and divided them, repeating: "One in the mind, two in the mind."
-It seemed to Nikita that during the multiplication - "one in the mind" or "two in the mind" quickly jumped from paper to the head and tickled them there so that they would not be forgotten.
+Arkady Ivanovich said: “Ai-ai!” - and began to explain, quickly writing numbers in pencil, multiplying them and dividing them, repeating: “One in the mind, two in the mind.”
+It seemed to Nikita that during multiplication, “one in the mind” or “two in the mind” quickly jumped from the paper to the head and were tickled there so that they would not be forgotten.
 It was very unpleasant.
-And the sun sparkled in two frosty windows of the classroom, enticing: "Let's go to the river."
+And the sun sparkled in the two frosty windows of the classroom, luring: “Let's go to the river.”

 Chapter 2.
 Formation of Nikita’s character in the story “Nikita’s Childhood”

 § 2.1.
-Parental love is the basis for raising a child
+Parental love is the basis of raising a child

-"Nikita's Childhood" tells about the childhood of a Russian boy from a noble landowner family, once rich and noble, but already on the brink of ruin, living out his last days in the village.
-In the depiction of the formation of the character of the protagonist A.N.
-Tolstoy puts the very reality that surrounds the child in the first place.
+“Nikita’s Childhood” tells about the childhood of a Russian boy from a noble landowner family, once rich and noble, but already on the verge of ruin, living out his last days in the village.
+In depicting the development of the character of the main character A.N.
+Tolstoy puts the reality surrounding the child in the first place.

-From the very first pages of the story, we see what a benevolent, normal environment surrounded Nikita, how his first ideas about life took shape.
-"It was so quiet in the warm office that a barely audible ringing began in my ears.
-What extraordinary stories could be invented alone, on the sofa, under this ringing.
+Already from the first pages of the story, we see what a friendly, normal atmosphere surrounded Nikita, how his first ideas about life took shape.
+“It was so quiet in the warm office that a barely audible ringing began in my ears.
+What extraordinary stories could be invented alone, on the sofa, to the sound of this ringing.
 White light poured through the frozen glass.
-Nikita read Cooper ..."
-So we plunge into the world of Nikita's childhood, a world surrounded by books, classes with a teacher, an atmosphere of kindness and care for a nine-year-old boy.
-Nikita's relationship with his mother, father, teacher is of such a character that they bring up a sound mind, frankness and honesty in the boy.
+Nikita was reading Cooper...”
+So we plunge into the world of Nikita’s childhood, into a world surrounded by books, classes with a teacher, in an atmosphere of kindness and care for a nine-year-old boy.
+Nikita's relationships with his mother, father, and teacher are of such a nature that they instill in the boy a sound mind, directness and honesty.

-Nikita's family and the home environment in the house were always very kind and dear, it was clear how all family members take care of Nikita and everyone is trying to give a piece of their love to the boy, to raise him as a good person.
-All family members are very different in character, temperament, many have different views on life, but despite this, this is a friendly loving family.
-On the example of Nikita's parents who are sincerely loving each other, one can see how much family upbringing means for the formation of a child's character.
+Nikita's family and the home environment in the house were always very kind and dear; it was clear how all family members took care of Nikita and everyone tried to give a piece of their love to the boy, to raise him as a good person.
+All family members are very different in character, temperament, many have different views on life, but despite this, this is a friendly, loving family.
+Using the example of Nikita’s parents, who sincerely love each other, one can see how much family upbringing means for the formation of a child’s character.
 Nikita's father is cheerful, with a subtle sense of humor, combined with extraordinary intelligence, kindness and spiritual nobility, happy with his wife, who is very different from him.
 She is a well-mannered, intelligent, stately woman with gentle beauty, who, in the spirit of folk traditions, embodies the image of the keeper of the family hearth.
-The prototype of this image was the mother of A. Tolstoy.
-Nikita's mother misses her husband very much when he leaves, worries about him with all her heart and worries that Nikita might forget him.
-One day, his father's life hung in the balance of death when he nearly died in a ravine during a spring flood.
-This misfortune showed the cohesion of the family, caring for each other, that common thing that unites a real family - love.
-Sometimes conflicts arose between the boy's parents over the extravagance of her husband, sometimes there were disagreements in Nikita's upbringing, the mother was very anxious about her son and was too worried about him and saw in him only a little boy, and the father insisted on raising a man in the child - a brave, strong hardened.
-But at the same time, they went to meet each other and found a common solution that did not harm Nikita, but, on the contrary, developed him.
+The prototype of this image was A. Tolstoy’s mother.
+Nikita's mother misses her husband very much when he leaves, worries about him with all her heart and is worried that Nikita might forget him.
+One day, my father’s life hung in the balance when he almost died in a ravine during a spring flood.
+This misfortune showed the cohesion of the family, caring for each other, the common thing that unites a real family - love.
+Sometimes conflicts arose between the boy’s parents over the extravagance of her husband, sometimes there were disagreements in Nikita’s upbringing, the mother was very kind to her son and was too worried about him and saw him only as a little boy, and the father insisted on raising the child as a man - brave, strong , hardened.
+But at the same time, they met each other halfway and found a common solution that did not harm Nikita, but, on the contrary, developed it.
 For example, the episode with Klopik.
-Mother was very afraid that it was too early for Nikita to ride a horse on his own: he might break, he might not cope with an unbroken horse.
-The father, on the other hand, was convinced that only in this way, with Nikita's introduction to independence, closeness to the life of the people, to participation in a common cause, it was possible to raise a strong, strong man.
+His mother was very afraid that it was too early for Nikita to ride a horse on his own: he might crash, he might not be able to cope with an unbroken horse.
+My father, on the contrary, was convinced that only in this way, by introducing Nikita to independence, closeness to the life of the people, and participation in the common cause, could a strong, strong man be raised.

-Nikita's family was always very hospitable and glad to guests.
-One of these visits of guests became a real event in the life of Nikita, then he met his first love.
-The house has always been very fond of the holidays.
+Nikita's family was always very hospitable and happy to have guests.
+One of these visits of guests became a real event in Nikita’s life, then he met his first love.
+The house has always loved holidays.
 One of the brightest was the wonderful New Year.
-The author's love for the traditions of the old noble way of life is felt in the description of preparations for the holiday, homemade crafts, ornaments, persistent needles, waiting for long-awaited gifts, a lush table with treats, round dances around the Christmas tree with invited village children.
-A.N.
-Tolstoy details of the children's preparations for the new year.
+In the description of preparations for the holiday, homemade crafts, decorations, long-awaited pine needles, waiting for long-awaited gifts, a lush table with treats, round dances around the Christmas tree with invited village children, one can feel the author’s love for the traditions of the ancient noble way of life.
+So brightly, visibly noticed by A.N.
+Thick details of children's preparations for the New Year.

-In this house, even ordinary workers are treated very well, despite the fact that there is a master and peasants.
-Nikita's father is a very simple person in communication and behavior, he was friendly to the servants, and they respected the owners, tried to please them, paid with loyalty and care.
-The carpenter Pakhom, who makes a bench for Nikita, a sensible boy, a backup Mishka Koryashonok, a teacher Arkady Ivanovich, arouse sympathy.
-Nikita considers the most authoritative person to be Mishka Koryashonka, who works in the barnyard, as a caretaker.
+In this house, even simple workers are treated very well, despite the fact that there are masters and peasants.
+Nikita's father is a very simple person in communication and behavior, he was friendly towards the servants, and they respected their owners, tried to please them, and paid them with loyalty and care.
+The carpenter Pakhom, who makes Nikita’s bench, the sensible boy, the assistant shepherd Mishka Koryashonok, and the teacher Arkady Ivanovich evoke sympathy.
+Nikita considers Mishka Koryashonka, a shepherd who works in the barnyard, to be the most authoritative person.
 This is a serious and reasonable guy who, in imitation of adults, speaks with feigned indifference.
 "Nikita looked at Koryashonok with great respect."
-Although Mishka is small, but in his remarks, advice and actions, the Russian mindset and Russian character are already clearly visible.
-Another acquaintance of Nikita is the swirling, snub-nosed and large-mouthed Styopa Karnaushkin with a "spoken fist."
-The company of Nikita's village friends is supplemented by Semka, Lyonka, Artamoshka the Menshoy, Nil, Vanka Cherny Ushi and Bobylev's nephew Petrushka.
-Nikita spins all day in the yard, by the well, in the coach shed, in the room, in the threshing floor ...
-For him, the judgments of Mishka Koryashonka are most understandable.
-But less important is what the carpenter Pakhom, the worker Vasily, the stooped Artyom said or did.
-Nikita is curious about the life of the village, peasant children, peasant occupations, not understanding the difficulties and hardships of village life, but at the same time spontaneously, instinctively not separating himself from it, feeling like something inextricably linked with the village.
+Although Mishka is small, the Russian mentality and Russian character are already clearly visible in his comments, advice and actions.
+Another acquaintance of Nikita is the curly-haired, snub-nosed and large-mouthed Styopa Karnaushkin with a “charmed fist”.
+Nikita's company of village friends is completed by Semka, Lenka, Artamoshka the smaller, Nil, Vanka Black Ears and Bobylev's nephew Petrushka.
+All day long Nikita spins around in the yard, at the well, in the carriage house, in the servants' room, on the threshing floor...
+For him, Mishka Koryashonok's judgments are most understandable.
+But less important is what the carpenter Pakhom, the worker Vasily, and the stooped Artem said or did.
+Nikita is curious about the life of the village, peasant children, peasant activities, not understanding the difficulties and hardships of village life, but at the same time spontaneously, instinctively, not separating himself from it, feeling himself somehow inextricably linked with the village.

-Nikita communicated with village children, and in the traditions of village childhood there was always a confrontation between one courtyard and another, fights, snow battles, playing war - all this also constituted his childhood, a happy childhood, tempered his character, subjected him to tests.
+Nikita communicated with the village children, and in the traditions of village childhood there was always confrontation between one courtyard and another, fights, snow battles, games of war - all this also made up his childhood, a happy childhood, it strengthened his character and put him to the test.

-Nikita never had problems in communication due to his different social status, even on the contrary, he believed that his village friends would never replace him with a single noble boy, as he was convinced after communicating with the second grade schoolboy Viktor, who was visiting Nikita on Christmas.
-Victor also made friends with the villagers, tried to be his own, but did not.
-But Nikita was his own among the guys, he was not afraid to walk
+Nikita never had problems communicating due to different social status; on the contrary, he believed that his village friends would never replace a single noble boy for him, which he became convinced of after communicating with a second-grade high school student, Victor, who was visiting Nikita on Christmas.
+Victor also made friends with the villagers, tried to be one of them, but never did.
+But Nikita was one of the guys, he wasn’t afraid to walk

 Research